xiaoh/DAFI/README.md

 ============================================
 Ensemble based data-assimilation and field inversion.

 Developed at Dr. Heng Xiao's group at Virginia Tech.
-Dr. Xiao moved to University of Stuttgart [Chair of Data-Driven Fluid Dynamics](https://www.hengx.org/)
+In December 2022, Dr. Xiao moved to University of Stuttgart to become [Chair of Data-Driven Fluid Dynamics](https://www.hengx.org/)

 Website: https://dafi.readthedocs.io